asael697/varstan/README.md

-For making an h-step ahead forecast, you can use the **posterior\_predict** function and you can compare it with the real with the predictive\_error function, the last one gives a sample distribution of the diference between the real values and the h-step ahead predictive distribution of the model.
+For making an h-step ahead forecast, you can use the **posterior\_predict** function and you can compare it with the real with the predictive\_error function, the last one gives a sample distribution of the difference between the real values and the h-step ahead predictive distribution of the model.
 In the next example, a 6 steps ahead forecast is presented